fredriklunde/MMM-GoogleTrafficTimes/README.md

 * destination1 = This is the first location you need travel times to (required).
 * destination2 = This is the second location you need travel times to (optional).
 * destination3 = This is the third location you need travel times to (optional).

+The Destinations need to be entered in the form Label:Address.

+In the example config above for Destination 1 we have a Label of Work with an Address of SW1A 2PW.

+The Label appears as the title for each result bubble as shown in the Example Screenshot below.

 In this release the origin and destination addresses have been tested as a Postcode or Zip Code (or similar) only.